Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Introduction

 Despite the impressive practicality of modern multimodal systems, both contrastive vision-language models (VLMs) and multimodal large language models (MLLMs) have been reported to perform at or below random guessing on these benchmarks \citep{thrush2022winoground, diwan2022winoground, tong2024eyes, burapacheep2024colorswap, li2024exploring}.
 On Winoground, even frontier AI models still fall far short of the estimated human performance of $85.5$ \citep{thrush2022winoground}, with the previous state of the art reaching only $58.75$, achieved through scaffolding and prompt tuning GPT-4V \citep{wu2023role, vaishnav2025cognitive}.

-We revisit this conclusion and show that standard evaluation metrics systematically \emph{underestimate} model capability.
-We introduce a \emph{group matching score} (\matchscoretext) that better exploits group structure by evaluating the \emph{best overall matching} rather than isolated pairwise comparisons, as in the widely used group score metric (\groupscoretext) \citep{thrush2022winoground, tong2024eyes, burapacheep2024colorswap}.
-Simply overfitting to the matchings induced by \matchscoretext transfers the gains to performance under the standard metric \groupscoretext; we refer to this approach as \simplematchtext (see \cref{sec:metric}).
-This adjustment alone reveals substantial hidden capability: as shown in \cref{fig:main}, SigLIP-B16 improves from $10.25 \rightarrow 67$ on Winoground, $22.96 \rightarrow 81.48$ on MMVP-VLM, and $30.33 \rightarrow 88$ on ColorSwap, surpassing all previous results without access to additional data \citep{wu2023role, vaishnav2025cognitive, zhang2024vipact, burapacheep2024colorswap}.
-GPT-4.1 also improves dramatically, from $69.75 \rightarrow 91.38$ on Winoground, $68.15 \rightarrow 88.52$ on MMVP-VLM, and $91.08 \rightarrow 97.42$ on ColorSwap---\emph{yielding the first result to surpass the estimated human performance of 85.5 on Winoground} \citep{thrush2022winoground}.\footnote{We use GPT-4.1-2025-04-14, the latest GPT model that provides log probabilities, enabling more accurate computation of similarity scores \citep{lin2024evaluating}.
-As of October 2025, GPT-5 does not support log probability outputs.}
+We revisit this conclusion and show that the widely used evaluation metric \groupscoretext \citep{thrush2022winoground, tong2024eyes, burapacheep2024colorswap} systematically \emph{underestimates} model capability.
+We introduce a \emph{group matching score} (\matchscoretext) that more faithfully evaluates model capability.
+Importantly, correctness under \matchscoretext can be translated into correctness under \groupscoretext by overfitting to the matchings induced by \matchscoretext, an approach we refer to as \simplematchtext (see \cref{sec:metric}). \simplematchtext alone reveals substantial hidden capability: as shown in \cref{fig:main}, SigLIP-B16 improves from $10.25 \rightarrow 67$ on Winoground, $22.96 \rightarrow 81.48$ on MMVP-VLM, and $30.33 \rightarrow 88$ on ColorSwap, surpassing all previous results without access to additional data \citep{wu2023role, vaishnav2025cognitive, zhang2024vipact, burapacheep2024colorswap}.
+GPT-4.1 also improves dramatically, from $69.75 \rightarrow 91.38$ on Winoground, $68.15 \rightarrow 88.52$ on MMVP-VLM, and $91.08 \rightarrow 97.42$ on ColorSwap---\emph{yielding the first result to surpass the estimated human performance of 85.5 on Winoground} \citep{thrush2022winoground}.\footnote{We use GPT-4.1-2025-04-14, the most recent GPT model available to us that supports log-probability outputs, enabling more accurate computation of similarity scores \citep{lin2024evaluating}.
+At the time of writing (September 2025), GPT-5 did not support log-probability outputs.}